 You might be eligible for a compensation claim if you were involved in a road accident as a pedestrian that wasn’t your fault.
 Compensation for a pedestrian hit by a car or a bike may include both physical and psychological injuries.

-I have been hit by a car as a pedestrian, can I make a claim? pedestrian Accident Claim Coleman Legal LLP
+I have been hit by a car as a pedestrian, can I make a claim?

-As a pedestrian, you can be vulnerable while traveling on Irish roads, and it’s important to be aware of your legal options if you’re involved in a road traffic accident.
+As a pedestrian, you can be vulnerable while travelling on Irish roads, and it’s important to be aware of your legal options if you’re involved in a road traffic accident.
 According to the Road Safety Authority’s statistics, 99 pedestrians were killed on Irish roads between 2008 and 2015.
 Even a minor collision with a vehicle can result in serious injuries or long-lasting effects.

 Data Source: Pedestrian Fatalities on Irish Roads